tdresser/time-to-interactive/README.md

 # PerformanceNavigationTiming interactive

 Web developers require more information on page load performance in the wild.
-For many page loads, the primary page content is displayed long before the user can actually interact with the page. `PerformanceNavigationTiming`'s `interactive` attribute will return a `DOMHighResTimeStamp` with a time value approximating the first time the user can interact with the page and the page's primary content has been displayed on the screen.
+For many page loads, the primary page content is displayed long before the user can actually interact with the page. `PerformanceNavigationTiming`'s `interactive` attribute will return a `DOMHighResTimeStamp` with a time value approximating the first time the user can interact with the page and the page's primary content has been displayed on the screen. `interactive` will be undefined until page load is complete.
+(TODO - when is page load complete?)

 We rely on [`firstMeaningfulPaint`](https://github.com/tdresser/time-to-first-meaningful-paint/blob/master/README.md) to determine when the page's primary content has been displayed on the screen.